 At Key to Hearing we provide customised hearing protection for every situation, whether you are a musician, DJ, a keen marksman, a motorsport enthusiast or you are just looking for some light relief when sleeping.
 Let us help to give you the protection your hearing deserves.

 Why you should choose custom fitted hearing protection

-- Tailor-made allowing maximum comfort and ensuring you a secure fit.
+Tailor-made ear moulds allow maximum comfort and ensure a secure fit.